How to Audit and Revoke Former Employee Access Securely

 Shared credentials.
 Many small businesses rely on shared logins—one Gmail alias for the social media team, one Dropbox login everyone knows.
 Revoking one person's access requires changing the password for everyone, updating every device, and doing it at exactly the wrong time.
 So it gets delayed, then forgotten.

-Risks of Unrevoked Former Employee Access
+What Are the Risks of Unrevoked Employee Access?

 - Email accounts serve as the primary recovery method for every other business application.
-An active company email account gives the holder the ability to reset passwords for any connected service—effectively putting every tool behind that email address back in play.
+An active company email account gives the holder the ability to reset passwords for any connected service—effectively putting every tool behind that email address at risk.

 - Cloud storage houses client deliverables, contracts, financial records, and strategy documents.
 Someone with shared folder access can download the entire contents in minutes.